linode/docs/docs/products/tools/marketplace/guides/jupyterlab/index.md

 ## Accessing the Jupyter Server

-Launch your web browser and navigate to the custom domain you set during deployment or the rDNS domain associated with your Compute Instance (e.g., 192-0-2-1.ip.linodeusercontent.com).
+Launch your web browser and navigate to the custom domain you set during deployment or the reverse DNS (rDNS) domain associated with your Compute Instance (e.g., 192-0-2-1.ip.linodeusercontent.com).
 This will direct you to the Jupyter Server login page, where you'll need to enter a token or password.
 For guidance on locating your Linode's IP addresses and rDNS information, consult the [Managing IP Addresses](/docs/products/compute/compute-instances/guides/manage-ip-addresses/) guide.

 ## Obtaining the Jupyter Token